 While other keyboards may have a “typewriter-style” design, this is one of the few models out there that genuinely looks like the real thing, complete with an authentic carriage return and two roller knobs which double as a page-scrolling tool, making them as practical as they are pretty.

-The all-metal construction and circular, typewriter keycaps all add to its striking appearance, though as with all good keyboards, this one also packs in plenty of functionality.
+The Qwerkywriter Typewriter keyboard has an all-metal construction and circular, typewriter keycaps all add to its striking appearance, though as with all good keyboards, this one also packs in plenty of functionality.

-First up, there’s the option to choose between wireless and wired connectivity, with a Bluetooth wireless option that allows you to connect to three devices simultaneously.
+- First up, this retro classic keyboard offers you the option to choose between wireless and wired connectivity, with a Bluetooth connectivity option that allows you to connect to three devices simultaneously.
 Then there’s the handy tablet stand, making it easy to slot your iPad right in there and get to work.

 All in all, a winning combination of vintage design and modern technology that would make a great addition to any office, game room, or workspace.